Boris Skossyreff: Political asylum

 Prior to his arrival in Andorra, little is known about Skossyreff.
 When the Russian Revolution of 1917 broke out, he was able to seek political asylum in England, where he enlisted for around two years in the British Army for the end of World War I. He told The Times that he had served in the Royal Naval Air Service's Armoured Car Service, under Oliver Locker-Lampson, which was sent to Russia to fight against the Germans.

 Following World War I, Skossyreff was mentioned in multiple newspapers for cheque fraud and swindling of a gold watch.

-He was alleged to have served in the British Foreign Office, and partaken in several classified missions which took him to Siberia, Japan and the United States.
+Skossyreff was alleged to have served in the British Foreign Office, and partaken in several classified missions which took him to Siberia, Japan and the United States.
 He was noted by his superiors in his post-action report for his gift for languages, which gave him an ability to connect with foreigners.

+In 21 March 1931, Skossyreff married Maria Luisa Parat who was ten years older than him; they divorced shortly after.